 - Performance requirement on minimum reliability (e.g. resistance to shrinkage/weathering)

-- Performance requirement for use of component and material coding standards for the identification of
+- Performance requirement for use of component and material coding standards for the identification of components and materials for reuse or recycling

 - Information requirement on how to manage the textile or footwear at the end of its lifetime